Visiting Zion National Park in March

 Zion Scenic Drives in March

-The Zion-Mt.
-Carmel Highway is a must-drive that goes through an incredible 1.1 mile tunnel!
+Zion-Mt.
+Carmel Highway: Highway 8 and Tunnel is a must-drive that goes through an incredible 1.1 mile tunnel!
 In March you may encounter snow or rain.
 If it’s raining, look for waterfalls!!
 We like to stop at the pullouts to take photos, hike and look for bighorn sheep.

-Another nice drive is along Kolob Terrace, west of Springdale in the town of Virgin.
+Kolob Terrace: Located west of Springdale in the town of Virgin, you’ll see a different side of Zion National Park.
 In March you may not be able to access the higher elevations due to snow, but you can enjoy the views before hitting that section.

 hoodoos along Highway 9 at Zion